alt-magick/Enlightenment/README.md

 ---

 Human experience is shaped not only by events but by perception.
 We do not encounter reality as purely objective; rather, we interpret it through awareness, thought, and emotional response.
-External circumstances are often unpredictable and fleeting, yet our internal responses remain the most immediate and real aspects of life.
+External circumstances are often unpredictable and fleeting, but our internal responses remain the most immediate and real aspects of life.

 A practical way to understand this inner domain is through three primary states of consciousness: Desire, Distress, and Detachment.
 These states are interconnected and provide a framework for personal and spiritual development.